CBN News Reporter

 Gary left CBN in 2000 to join the Voice of The Martyrs as their News Director, where he directed the mission’s multimedia efforts.
 Those included the website, monthly newsletter, video productions, publications, press releases, and media interviews.

 Gary rejoined CBN in late 2003 as International News Director/Senior Correspondent.
 He serves as executive producer of three weekly international news programs: Christian World News (CWN); Mundo Cristiano, a Spanish version of CWN produced in Costa Rica; and an Arabic language version of CWN, CWN Arabic, which is broadcast throughout North Africa and the Middle East.
-He also writes a blog, The Global Lane.
+He also hosts and produces the weekly CBN News Channel program, The Global Lane.

 Prior to CBN, Gary worked for various local television stations in Michigan, including one owned by Time Inc. and another by Knight-Ridder.
 Before that, he worked at local radio stations in Flint and Detroit.